 AI-Powered Civil Engineering: New NSF-backed Community Aims to Transform U.S. Infrastructure Wed, 29 Nov 2023 14:58:20 -0600

 Texas Institute for Electronics and Infleqtion Launch Quantum Manufacturing Center of Excellence /news/archive/9755-texas-institute-for-electronics-and-infleqtion-launch-quantum-manufacturing-center-of-excellence /news/archive/9755-texas-institute-for-electronics-and-infleqtion-launch-quantum-manufacturing-center-of-excellence The University of Texas at Austin and Infleqtion, a global quantum technologies company, have signed a memorandum of understanding to develop a new center of excellence for quantum manufacturing.
-With the recent opening of its flagship corporate office in Austin, Infleqtion will work with UT’s Texas Institute for Electronics (TIE), collaborate with the University’s faculty experts in photonics and quantum technologies, and draw upon its world-class facilities to scale domestic manufacturing capacity for quantum-enabled products in areas such as energy, navigation, defense, and health care.
+With the recent opening of its flagship corporate office in Austin, Infleqtion will work with UT’s (TIE), collaborate with the University’s faculty experts in photonics and quantum technologies, and draw upon its world-class facilities to scale domestic manufacturing capacity for quantum-enabled products in areas such as energy, navigation, defense, and health care.

 ]]>